jvineis/TARA-18S/README.md

     ERR562473
     ERR562622

-##### then you can run a script like this to download the data.. this will create a file for both the read1 and read2 fastq files
+##### then you can run a script like this to download the data.. this will create a file for both the read1 and read2 fastq files.
+If you are working on the princeton cluster, you need to ssh jv2474@tigressdata.princeton.edu

     #!/bin/bash
     for i in `cat x_sra-18S-names-to-download.txt`; do fastq-dump $i --split-files; done